abdulsalman-cpu/Cybersecurity-notes/README.md

-#Starting day of Journey April 23,2026 Day 1                                                                                                      ## **CyberSecurity**                                                                                                                              ----------------------
+# Starting Day of Journey
+📅 April 23, 2026
+## Day 1 – Cybersecurity Basics

+---

+## 🔐 What is Cybersecurity?
-CyberSecurity is a Pratice to Protect Computers,Systems,Network and data from attacks and Unathorize Use                                           -----------------
+Cybersecurity is the practice of protecting computers, systems, networks, and data from attacks or unauthorized access.

+---

+## 🧱 CIA Triad
-##**CIA Triad**                                                                                                                                   Most People in the field focus on three things often called CIA Tirad
+Most people in cybersecurity focus on three main principles called the **CIA Triad**:

+### (C) Confidentiality
--**(C)** Confidentiality : Keeping secrets Secret.Only the right people should see the data
+Keeping secrets secret.
+Only authorized users should be able to access the data.

-**(I)** Integrity : making sure the data is accurate.No one should be able to mess with the information without permission **(A)** Availability : Making sure the systems Work.You should be able to access your data whenever you need it
+### (I) Integrity
+Making sure data is accurate and has not been modified without permission.

+### (A) Availability
+Ensuring systems and data are available when needed and working properly.

+---

+## 💡 Key Idea
+Cybersecurity is about balancing all three:
+**protecting data, keeping it accurate, and making sure it's accessible.**